WasilewM/Essentials-of-Programming-Project-WUT/README.md

 # PIPR-Project
-Project done for Fundamentals of Programming and Computer Science (PIPR) course at 1st term of my studies at WUT.
+Project done for Essentials of Informatics and Programming course at 1st term of my studies at WUT.